Charlotte Gainsbourg: Personal life

-Gainsbourg's longtime partner is French-Israeli actor/director Yvan Attal whom she met on the set of the 1991 film Aux yeux du monde.
+Gainsbourg's longtime partner is French-Israeli actor/director Yvan Attal, whom she met on the set of the 1991 film Aux yeux du monde.
 Gainsbourg and Attal are not married, and Gainsbourg has attributed her reluctance to her parents never marrying.
 Attal publicly proposed to Gainsbourg on 19 June 2013, during an awards ceremony when he received the French National Order of Merit.
 In April 2014, Attal confirmed that they were still unmarried, with no plans to marry.
 Together they have three children, born in 1996, 2002, and 2011.
 Their oldest, Ben Attal, is also an actor, who starred in the film The Accusation (2021).
 Gainsbourg identifies as Jewish and celebrates Jewish holidays with her partner's family.

 Gainsbourg was born in London, but she spent most of her life in Paris until the death of her sister Kate Barry.
 In 2013, she and her family relocated to New York City.
 They returned to Paris in 2020.
-She is proud of both her nationalities.
+She is proud of both her British and French nationalities.

 On 5 September 2007, Gainsbourg underwent surgery for a cerebral hemorrhage.
 She had been experiencing headaches since a waterskiing accident in the United States several weeks earlier.

 In 2025, she signed a call for legally condemning anti-Zionism as antisemitism.